home

 About

 Ellie Fowks is a multi-media artist based in Kansas City.
 She has a BA from Northern Arizona University and an AFA from Johnson County Community College.
-She primarily works in drawing, metalsmithing and sculpture.
+She will begin a graduate program at the School of the Art Institute of Chicago in Fiber and Material Studies in Fall 2026.
+She primarily works in drawing, metalsmithing, and sculpture.

-While at Johnson County Community College, she was awarded two Fine Arts specific scholarships by her professors and currently has a piece on display in the Fine Arts and Design building on the campus.
+While at Johnson County Community College, she was awarded two Fine Arts specific scholarships by her professors and displayed her work in the Fine Arts and Design building for the summer show on the campus.
+She also was selected to display work at Tomahawk Community Center in Overland Park, Kansas.
+Additionally, one of her pieces was published in the yearly Mind’s Eye art magazine.

 Ellie started her art journey with drawing and still practices this skill often.
 She enjoys drawing on wood and uses oil pastels and colored pencil.
 She also paints with gouache and acrylic on paper.